lukemartin/old_luke_is/_posts/2012-12-30-some-interesting-post.md

 <time>{{ page.date | date: '%d %B %Y'}}</time>

-So I did a thing and also a cat
+So I did a thing and also hello